Pagewood: History

 Pagewood was originally known as "South Daceyville", before being renamed to "Pagewood" in 1929, to honour the late Alderman Fred Page, the Mayor of Botany Council in 1928.
 The name "Kingsford" was also considered for Pagewood, but it was rejected and later used as the new name for South Kensington.

 Development of Pagewood began in 1919 with an estate called Monash Gardens.
 The northern part of Pagewood was originally designed to be the southern part of the Daceyville garden suburb, and many park and street layouts in Pagewood remain unchanged from the original Daceyville plans.
 However, unlike Daceyville, which was developed as Australia's first public housing scheme and then used to provide housing after World War I, Pagewood was privately developed.
 The southern part of Pagewood was originally named Dudley, and Dudley Street remains in southern Pagewood today.

 National Studios was opened in 1935 and for nearly thirty years, Australian and British cinema was produced here.

 In 1940, the site was bought by General Motors Holden, which operated a car manufacturing plant until 1981.

 In 1953, the Pagewood Rex Hotel, currently called the Pagewood Hotel (2017), opened.

 In 1960, the council considered changing the suburb name to East Botany.
 Residents battled to retain the name, particularly since Botany was becoming an industrial area, while Pagewood retained its identity as a mainly residential area.

 Westfield Eastgardens shopping centre in Wentworth Avenue was built in the northern part of the suburb on the old Pagewood Bus Depot and part of the former site of the General Motors Holden car manufacturing plant (and totally on the old National Film Studios) and opened in 1987.
 The remainder of the site was sold to W.D. & H.O.
 Wills.
 Eastgardens, which covers the area around the shopping centre, was officially declared a separate suburb in 1999.

 At the northern tip of Pagewood, Astrolabe Park and Astrolabe Road in Daceyville were named after one of the ships commanded by La Perouse, the French explorer who arrived at Botany Bay just days after the First Fleet in 1788.
 Most other streets in Daceyville are also named after the First Fleet, such as Cook Avenue, Boussole Road, Endeavour Road, Solander Road, and Banks Avenue.

-Population
+Demographics

-In the 2016 Census, there were 3,805 people in Pagewood.
-61.4% of people were born in Australia.
-The next most common countries of birth were China 3.2% and England 2.7%.
-61.1% of people spoke only English at home.
-Other languages spoken at home included Greek 8.6% and Mandarin 3.6%.
-The most common responses for religion were Catholic 33.3%, No Religion 16.9%, Eastern Orthodox 12.9% and Anglican 10.7%.
+In the 2021 Census, there were 3,885 people in Pagewood.
+64.0% of people were born in Australia.
+The next most common countries of birth were Greece 2.9%, China 2.8%, England 2.3%, Indonesia 2.1% and New Zealand 1.7%.
+63.3% of people spoke only English at home.
+Other languages spoken at home included Greek 8.3%, Mandarin 3.4%, Indonesian 2.7%, Cantonese 2.1% and Spanish 1.9%.
+The most common responses for religion were Catholic 31.6%, No Religion 22.5%, Eastern Orthodox 14.3%, Anglican 7.6% and Judaism 5.0%.